Category: Blog

 If you want to test these judgments against real options, browse the available works with an eye on medium, dimensions, and wall presence; if the room, scale, or subject needs to be solved more precisely, start with a commission.

-The fastest way to overpay is to let the story outrun the object.
+Collectors rarely regret asking one more question about condition, provenance, or scale.
+In Scottsdale, original paintings by Tony Green give collectors a practical way to test evidence, presence, and fit before deciding what belongs on the wall.
 This guide is a buyer-focused way to judge original art in Scottsdale: provenance, condition, medium, scale, placement, and whether the piece still feels right after the sales story fades.

 Table of Contents